Degree-preserving randomization: Uses

 There are several cases in which published research have explicitly employed degree preserving randomization in order to analyze network properties.
 Dekker used rewiring in order to more accurately model observed social networks by adding a secondary variable, $\pi$, which introduces a high-degree attachment bias.
 Liu et al. have additionally employed degree preserving randomization to assert that the Control Centrality, a metric they identify, alters little when compared to the Control Centrality of an Erdős–Rényi model containing the same number of $N$ nodes in their simulations - Liu et al. have also used degree preserving randomization models in subsequent work exploring network controllability.

-Additionally, some work has been done in investigating how Degree Preserving Randomization may be used in addressing considerations of anonymity in networked data research, which has been shown to be a cause for concern in Social Network Analysis, as in the case of a study by Lewis et al. Ultimately the work conducted by Ying and Wu, starting from a foundation of Degree Preserving Randomization, and then forwarding several modifications, has showed moderate advances in protecting anonymity without compromising the integrity of the underlying utility of the observed network.
+Additionally, some work has been done in investigating how Degree Preserving Randomization may be used in addressing considerations of anonymity in networked data research, which has been shown to be a cause for concern in Social Network Analysis, as in the case of a study by Lewis et al. Ultimately the work conducted by Ying and Wu, starting from a foundation of Degree Preserving Randomization, and then forwarding several modifications, has shown moderate advances in protecting anonymity without compromising the integrity of the underlying utility of the observed network.

 Additionally, the method is similar in nature to the broadly used Exponential random graph models popularized in social science, and indeed the various forms of modeling networks against observed networks in order to identify and theorize about the differences expressed in real networks.
 Importantly, Degree Preserving Randomization provides a simple algorithmic design for those familiar with programming to apply a model to an available observed network.